What’s in the way of the Maine Legislature finally going home for good

 After his resignation, Rep. Paula Sutton, R-Warren, re-filed an order to convene the House Ethics Committee to investigate Gideon’s response to allegations against Bates.
 The speaker’s office has said it heard allegations against him months ago and investigated them, finding no evidence.
 Gideon asked Bates to resign after The Bollard’s article.

 It’s unclear how Democrats, who control the House, will respond on Thursday.
 Gideon spokeswoman Mary Erin Casale declined comment.
-But House Minority Leader Ken Fredette, R-Newport, has said Bates’ resignation means the chamber can “can put this matter behind us.”
+But House Minority Leader Ken Fredette, R-Newport, has said Bates’ resignation means the chamber “can put this matter behind us.”

 Child welfare bills and tax conformity are the weightiest policy matters left to be decided on Thursday.
 In one long Monday, a legislative panel whittled down a package of LePage bills intended as the first fixes to a child welfare system that has drawn significant attention since the deaths of two Maine girls.